A new women's hockey competition will start in January. There is plenty of work to do before then - ExBulletin

 I had people prepare, Kasten said.
 We’ll be choosing a name soon.
 We would get a logo.
 We would land on our cities.
 We went to choose our locations.
 We would come out with our schedule.

 Officials representing the new league began scouting prospective cities months ago while CBA talks were underway.
-Top sites under consideration include Washington, Pittsburgh, Philadelphia, Boston, New York, Toronto, Montreal, Ottawa, and London, Ontario.
+Top locations under consideration include Washington, Pittsburgh, Philadelphia, Boston, New York, Toronto, Montreal, Ottawa and London, Ontario.

 Once the cities are chosen, teams will be staffed with coaches, executives and more.
 There will be a draft sometime later in the year, followed by free agency.